mriekkinen/openplacefinder/docs/guide.md

 This is a desktop app, so you should use a desktop browser.
 You might be able to use a tablet, but the layout doesn't scale well to smaller mobile screens.

-If you want to be safe, we recommend using Chrome.
+For the best user experience, we recommend using Chrome.
 The site has been developed using Chrome, so you might see slight differences with other browsers.
 The primary concern is that other browsers haven't received much testing (if any), but that's something we hope to address in the near future.

 We should warn you that, at this time, the app is Finn-centric. **Some of the data is presented in Finnish, and you are mostly limited to searching Finnish locations.** The former can be addressed, buth the latter is a consequence of the size of full planet builds.
 That simply makes it more expensive to host a service with a global coverage.